Tormak9970/Steam-Art-Manager/crates/vdf-parser/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Lesser General Public License v2.1 - see the [LICENSE](LICENSE) file for details.

 ## Copyright